top of page

 Dates and Prices

-This tour will run in January 2023, aiming to take advantage of the dry season when wildlife populations congregate around water sources, and when days are cooler.
-The tour will run from January 14th to January 25th.
+This tour will run in October 2025, aiming to take advantage of the dry season when wildlife populations congregate around water sources.
+The tour will run from October 4th to October 20th.

 Flights and Visas

 Pictus Safaris do not offer flight booking services.
 However, we do recommend the use of travel comparison websites such as skyscanner.net or momondo.com to identify the best fares, and then booking with the airline directly where possible.
 This will reduce the likelihood of complications and fees should any issues with your booking arise.
-If you wish to spend an additional night in Niamey at the beginning or end of your tour, we can arrange this for you at an extra cost.
-We strongly recommend booking flights leaving Niamey after 15.00 on your return, if leaving on the same day that we return to Niamey to avoid disruption to your plans.
+If you wish to spend an additional night in Mozambique at the beginning or end of your tour, we can arrange this for you at an extra cost.

 Weather and What to Bring

-The weather in Niger in January is mild and dry, with maximum temperatures of around 28 degrees Celsius.
-At night, temperatures will drop to around 12 degrees Celsius.
+The weather in Mozambique in October is hot and dry, with maximum temperatures of around 29 degrees Celsius.
+At night, temperatures will drop to around 15 degrees Celsius.
+As this is the very end of the dry season, rain is possible should the wet season arrive early.

 A full packing list will be circulated at least two months prior to departure.
 Pictus Safaris will be able to provide one extra set of binoculars and two spotlights per group, and clients are welcome to bring additional camera, videography and scope equipment should they wish to.
 Please note that the use of drones is not permitted in many protected areas.
 We strongly recommend bringing comfortable, loose-fitting and neutral-coloured clothing on safari - please do not bring camouflage clothing.
 We recommend against dark coloured clothing (e.g. black or dark blue) as this attracts biting flies.
 Worn-in hiking boots with ankle support are a must, as are sunglasses, sun protection and a hat.